CamberwellOnline Blog

 Update: Out of three possible options to extend the Bakerloo line, Burgess Park is in the favoured two.
 Camberwell Green, however, looks unlikely to benefit.

-99 Responses to “Baby steps, but steps nonetheless”
+99 thoughts on “Baby steps, but steps nonetheless”

 The trees are young and therefore a little small and give not a lot of shade on a hot day.
 Not that we’ve had many.